camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 #### Shared, Container Managed Process Engine

-A container of your choice (e.g. Tomcat, JBoss, Glassfish or WebSphere) manages the process engine for you.
+A container of your choice (e.g. Tomcat, JBoss, GlassFish or WebSphere) manages the process engine for you.
 The configuration is carried out in a container specific way, see [Runtime Container Integration](ref:#runtime-container-integration) for details.

 ## ProcessEngineConfiguration bean